fredflys/algorithms/problems/Array.md

         Map<Integer, Integer> map = new HashMap<>();
         int presum = 0;
         // a desired subarray can be possibly found at index 1 (second element)
-        // if -1 is inserted here, this case will be missed
+        // if -1 is not inserted here, this case will be missed
         // e.g. [2,4] k = 6
-        map.put(0, -1);
+        // also, the first element of prefix sum is actually 0, which should be included. map.put(0, -1);
         for (int i = 0; i < n; i++) {
             presum += nums[i];